projectshaped/parametric-svg/Readme.md

 ####  ✓ Ready for the future.  ####

-There is [a specification for dynamic parameters][svg-params] in the upcoming SVG 2.0. *parametric.svg* is backwards compatible with it – profiting from all its goodness, and bringing even more than that.
+There is [a specification for dynamic parameters][svg-params] in the upcoming SVG 2.0. *parametric.svg* [aims to be](https://github.com/parametric-svg/spec/issues/2) backwards compatible with it – profiting from all its goodness, and bringing even more than that.
 We not only support dynamic parameters – but also logical and arithmetic relationships between them and geometry.

 SVG 2.0 isn't yet fully standardized and implemented.
 But *parametric.svg* is built upon existing, stable technologies – ready to be used today.